tanishqmanuja/apkmirror-downloader/.github/README.md

 - dpi: Optional.
 The screen density of the application.
 For example, 240dpi, 320dpi, 480dpi, etc.
 - minAndroidVersion: Optional.
 The minimum Android version that the application is compatible with.
 - outDir: Optional.
 The output directory where the application files will be stored.
+- overwrite: Optional.
+Whether to overwrite the output file if it already exists.

 🟣 **AppOptions Interface**